XLSForm/xlsform.github.io/_sections/home-english.md

 | email         | Email address configured (if available).        |
 | audit         | Log enumerator behavior during data entry       |

-Note that some metadata fields only apply for mobile phone-based forms.
+Note that some metadata fields only apply to mobile phone-based forms.

 For example, if you wanted to collect all of these types of metadata, put the following in your form (typically at the beginning, but can be at any point of your form):